tbhayward/clasdis/README.md

 `cd clasdis-nocernlib`
 `make`

+Need to define the path for the pdf sets using env variable CLASDIS_PDF to define the path to pdf directory

 Example
 `./clasdis --trig 10000000 --nmax 10000`
 will write `gemc lund type` data files with 10K events in the directory `eventfiles` (should be created by hand) with total of 10M events.